suit-wg/suit-mti/draft-ietf-suit-mti.md

 | Key Exchange | A256KW | -5 |
 | Encryption | A256CTR | -65532 |

 This draft does not specify a particular set of HSS-LMS parameters.
 Deep trees are RECOMMENDED due to key lifetimes in IoT devices.

+This choices uses HSS-LMS as described in {{?RFC8778}}.
+This choice is considered quantum-safe (see {{?I-D.ietf-psquip-pqc-engineers}}).

 # Reporting Profiles